-Please let us know by filling in a CDF1 form.
-For more information, go to GOV.UK and search for 'Contractual Disclosure Facility'.
+Please let us know by filling in form CDF1.
+For more information, go to GOV.UK and search 'Contractual Disclosure Facility'.

 If you chose to use the Contractual Disclosure Facility, you must let us know that you received this letter during the disclosure process.
 You can do this by completing and returning the certificate enclosed.
+We recommend getting professional advice.